Jappie051/studiospoort.github.io/content/en/posts/Brabantrail.md

 ## City

-The city lines are limited to a single agglomeration, they use exising busways whenever possible and else will usually run along streets.
+The city lines are limited to a single agglomeration, they use existing busways whenever possible and else will usually run along streets.
 These lines will use trams with a higher throughput, which means they have a lot of doors and standing room.

 These lines are numbered with 2 digits, of which the first indicates the city it's in;
 ```